Coatesville, PA (COT)

-Although an important part of Coatesville’s architectural and industrial history as a steel producing center, the building has been abandoned for more than 20 years and was included in Preservation Pennsylvania’s 2003 “Pennsylvania at Risk” report as one of that state’s most endangered historic properties.
+Although an important part of Coatesville’s architectural and industrial history as a steel producing center, the former depot has been empty for more than 25 years and was included in Preservation Pennsylvania’s 2003 “Pennsylvania at Risk” report as one of that state’s most endangered historic properties.

-For more than a decade, city, regional and state officials have discussed possible redevelopment scenarios for the depot as well as the surrounding neighborhood.
-Renewed emphasis was placed on redevelopment as part of planning activities associated with the Keystone Corridor Improvement Project, a multiyear program launched in 2004 to upgrade the 104 mile Amtrak-owned rail line between Philadelphia and Harrisburg.
+For more than a decade, city, county and state officials discussed possible redevelopment scenarios for the station and surrounding neighborhood.
+Renewed emphasis was placed on redevelopment as part of planning activities associated with the Keystone Corridor Improvement Project, a multiyear program launched in the early 2000s to upgrade the 104-mile Amtrak-owned rail line between Philadelphia and Harrisburg.

-The goal of the project was to improve the rail corridor in order to allow for all-electric train service, increase top speeds to 110 mph and add train frequencies including express options.
+The goal of the project was to improve the rail corridor to allow for all-electric train service, increase top speeds to 110 mph and add train frequencies including express options.
 As part of these efforts, the electric system to power the trains was replaced and continuous welded rail and concrete ties were installed.
-Following the completion of work in 2006, ridership subsequently spiked at many stations along the Keystone Corridor, including Coatesville.
+Following the inauguration of all-electric train service in 2006, ridership subsequently spiked at many stations along the line, including Coatesville.

 Coatesville has a rich railroad history that goes back to the early 19th century, when the nation’s transportation system began to undergo radical expansion that changed how people and goods were moved over long distances.
 New York State finished the Erie Canal in the 1820s and Maryland could boast of the National Road.
 Farsighted leaders in Pennsylvania pushed for a similar transportation corridor to link Philadelphia with Pittsburgh.
 Located at opposite ends of the state, the former was an important Atlantic Ocean port and cultural center, while the latter provided access to the Ohio River and the productive agricultural lands of the Midwest.

 Maintenance proved expensive, prompting the state to sell the Main Line to the Pennsylvania Railroad (PRR) in 1857.
 Originally chartered to run from Harrisburg to Pittsburgh, by 1855 the railroad covered the entire distance between Philadelphia and Pittsburgh and severely cut into the Main Line’s profit margin.
 The PRR undertook a program to modernize, straighten and realign the tracks, and cities along its path prospered as points of trade where rural farmers and manufacturers could ship their goods to distant markets.
-From 1902-1904, the PRR constructed the stone masonry arch High Bridge across the Brandywine; more than a century later, it remains a landmark as one enters downtown Coatesville by car or on foot.
+From 1902-1904, the PRR constructed the stone masonry arch High Bridge across the Brandywine; more than a century later, it remains a landmark as one enters downtown Coatesville.